 8. SQuirreL SQL

-Simple yet feature-filled, SQuirreL SQL is a graphical multi-database SQL client that allows users to view the structure of a JDBC-compliant database, browse the data in tables, and issue SQL commands, and so much more.
+Simple yet feature-filled, SQuirreL SQL is a graphical multi-database SQL client that allows users to view the structure of a JDBC-compliant database, browse the data in tables, issue SQL commands, and so much more.

 That’s all we had prepared for you.
 Let us know of any tools missing that should have made it here, via the feedback form below.